niklaswais/gesp/README.md

+**Copyright notice**: Automated retrieval of decisions from federal and state databases is permitted for non-commercial purposes only.
+Since gesp accesses these databases, the use of gesp is also permitted for **non-commercial purposes only**.

 ## gesp: Convenient scraping of German court decisions

 The federal and state governments in Germany make court decisions available for download on individual online platforms.
 In addition to the lack of uniformity, these platforms only allow individual retrieval out of the box.
 With gesp, decisions can be downloaded in large quantities in a filter-based and reproducible manner.